lunagus/lunagus/README.md

 ## 🚀 About Me

-I'm an aspiring **Full Stack Developer** with experience in modern web technologies and backend systems, passionate about building scalable and modular applications and APIs.
+I'm an aspiring **Software Developer** with experience in modern web technologies and backend systems, passionate about building scalable and modular applications and APIs.
 Currently working on creating efficient, maintainable solutions and making meaningful open-source contributions.

 - 🔧 **Backend Focus**: RESTful APIs with Django & Node.js, database optimization
 - 🎨 **Frontend Design**: Interactive UIs with React, Next.js, and TypeScript